aravindvenu876/node-assignment-1/README.md

 For the source code check out the branch master

-Postman caollection is also in master branch
+Postman collection is also in master branch